 Causes of Vibriosis

 Vibriosis is caused by an infection of Vibrio bacteria species.
-There are many present at all times within the aquatic environment.
-More severe strains may enter a system which ignores strict quarantine practices.
-Immune compromised fish, such as those stressed by poor water quality, bullying or lack of sufficient nutrition, are more susceptible to bacterial spread.
+There are many bacteria present at all times within the aquatic environment.
+More severe Vibrio strains may enter a fish system that ignores strict quarantine practices.
+Immune-compromised fish, such as those stressed by poor water quality, bullying or lack of sufficient nutrition, are more susceptible to bacterial infection.
 Traumatic wounds are also potential areas of increased bacteria growth.

-Vibrio spp. are known to be more problematic in warmer temperatures.
-If your tank or pond fluctuates in temperature, you may see more clinical signs when the water is warmer compared to colder water temperatures.
+Vibrio bacteria are known to be more problematic in warmer temperatures.
+If your aquarium or pond fluctuates in water temperature, you may see more clinical signs when the water is warmer compared to colder water temperatures.

-In a suspected Vibriosis outbreak, your veterinarian will collect recently deceased or moribund fish close to death to be submitted to a specific laboratory.
-The laboratory will perform bacterial culture and sensitivity testing to identify the prominent bacteria present and which antibiotic it is most susceptible to.
-There are known bacterial resistance to antibiotics, so the culture and sensitivity is critical.
+In a suspected Vibriosis outbreak, your veterinarian will collect recently deceased fish or moribund fish close to death to be submitted to a specific laboratory.
+The laboratory will perform bacterial culture and antibiotic sensitivity testing to identify the prominent bacteria present and which antibiotic it is most susceptible to.
+There are known bacterial resistances to antibiotics, so the culture and sensitivity testing is critical.

-In most cases, you will need to identify and correct any potential stressors in your tank.
-This may include improving maintenance, better diet, more balanced habitat or removing aggressive fish.
+In most cases, you will need to identify and correct any potential stressors in your aquarium.
+This may include improving maintenance, feeding a better diet, more balanced water conditions or removing aggressive fish.

 Over-the-counter "antibiotics" are not effective against Vibriosis.
 There are many known resistant strains of Vibrio that require the correct treatment.
-Once a diagnostic culture and sensitivity has been performed, your veterinarian will determine the best course of action.
-Antibiotics can be given directly as an injection, formulated into a feed, or may require a water-based treatment.
+Once a diagnostic culture and sensitivity test has been performed, your veterinarian will determine the best course of action.
+Antibiotics can be given directly to the fish as an injection, formulated into a feed, or may require a water-based treatment.

 How to Prevent Vibriosis

-As with other infectious diseases, quarantining all new additions to your tank is critical.
+As with other infectious diseases, quarantining all new additions to your aquarium is critical.
 This includes all fish, invertebrates, and live rock.
-You will need to keep them away for at least four weeks, however, they may still persist within the environment.
-Many fish systems likely harbor Vibrio spp. that will never harm their inhabitants.
+You will need to keep them away for at least four weeks, however, the bacteria may still persist within the environment.
+Many fish systems likely harbor Vibrio bacteria that may never harm their inhabitants.

-In order to prevent a Vibrio outbreak in your tank, it is critical that you maintain and healthy and low-stress environment for your fish.
-The best method of ensuring healthy contains the following:
+In order to prevent a Vibrio outbreak in your aquarium, it is critical that you maintain a healthy and low-stress environment for your fish.
+The best methods of ensuring healthy fish include the following:

 - Quarantine all new live additions for at least four to six weeks (includes plants, invertebrates and live rock)